risavkarna/spring-boot-multi-package-demo/README.md

 Examples:

-**Level 1.** One or more devices in a Xmedia collection: cabin/SM groups/parental control can be configured by a manager by writing a statement like:
+**Level 1.** One or more devices in a collection can be configured by a manager by writing a statement like:

 ```TVs[pax, quarantine, location-deck] play[multicast, udp://239.11.21.23:4000] as myCurrentChannel```